-DoD guidance requires inclusion of at least one alternative that can provide unlimited use/unrestricted exposure upon completion of the remedial action.
-Although UU/UE would result through implementation of the excavation and sifting alternative, this alternative is costly, may be difficult to implement, and risks adversely affecting the environment.
+DoD guidance requires inclusion of at least 1 alternative that can provide unlimited use/unrestricted exposure upon completion of the remedial action.
+Although UU/UE would result through implementation of the excavation and sifting alternative, this alternative is costly, over \$28 million, may be difficult to implement, and risks adversely affecting the environment.
 Moreover, excavation and sifting may have adverse impacts to the Trail of Tears.
 Though it would include restoration, this may impact the historical accuracy of the trail.

 No educational awareness or five-year reviews would be needed for this alternative because of the removal of subsurface MEC.
-Suspected UXO would be removed and disposed of on site using demolition procedures and in accordance with site ARAR 40 CFR 264.601 (Miscellaneous Treatment Units).
-All MD would be inspected, certified, and shipped off site for disposal.
-As noted in USEPA guidance, an alternative that eliminates the need for long-term management may not be reasonable given site conditions, the limitations of technologies, and the extreme costs that may be involved (USEPA, 1999).
-Consequently, the costs for excavation and sifting at the former Spencer Artillery Range would be extreme and unreasonable, anticipated to be \$437 million.
-Moreover, excavation and sifting may have adverse impacts to the Trail of Tears.
-Finally, implementation would result in ecological destruction and likely would not be acceptable to private landowners.

-No educational awareness would be needed for this alternative because of the removal of subsurface MEC.
-Alternative provides overall protection of human health, and the environment.
+Suspected UXO would be removed and disposed of on-site using demolition procedures and in accordance with site ARAR 40 CFR 264.601 (Miscellaneous Treatment Units).
+MD will be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.
+No educational awareness or five-year reviews would be needed for this alternative because of the removal of subsurface MEC Alternative 5 provides overall protection of human health and the environment.